 Baba Yaga lives in a magic house with a life of its own.
 The house, at first glance, looks relatively normal.
 But a close inspection reveals what lies beneath it—chicken legs that enable the house to move about in accordance with Baba Yaga’s wishes.
 The hut is described in stories as being windowless and doorless or possessing an attribute where it turns its back to would-be visitors so that the door remains unseen.
 The hut can spin around in a whirl, making entry impossible and its opening is only revealed once a magic spell or rhyme is recited.

 Baba Yaga sometimes appears with various characters that are under her power.
 For example, she has three horsemen in her posse representing dawn (the white rider), midday (the red rider), and midnight (the black rider).
 The old crone also has a daughter, in certain tales, and sometimes invisible servants help her with tasks around her hut.
 Animal helpers also appear in stories alongside this Russian witch.

 Baba Yaga in Russian Fairy Tales

-Baba Yaga appears in several tales told with variations depending upon the source.
-The most famous story in which Baba Yaga appears is “Vasilisa the Beautiful.”
-Vasilisa is sent by her stepmother to collect a fire from Baba Yaga’s hut—no easy job.
-Baba Yaga agrees to help if Vasilisa can complete tasks set before her to the witch’s satisfaction.
-Vasilisa, with the help of a magic doll and the invisible servants, along with the three riders that mark the passage of time, completes the tasks and is given the magic fire.
-All ends happily when her skills draw the tsar’s attention, and he marries her.
+Baba Yaga appears in several tales told with variations, depending upon the source.
+The most famous story is “Vasilisa the Beautiful” where Vasilisa is sent by her stepmother to collect fire from Baba Yaga’s hut (not an easy job).
+Baba Yaga agrees to help if Vasilisa can complete a set of tasks to the witch’s satisfaction.
+Vasilisa—along with the help of a magic doll, the invisible servants, and the three riders that mark the passage of time—completes the tasks and is given the magic fire.
+All ends well when her skills draw the Tsar’s attention and he marries her.